 In this case, the trial exhibits include a disclosure statement filed by Vicente in 1995 in his bankruptcy proceeding.
 The disclosure statement includes a representation that the original interest rate on the note was 8.75%, "but that rate was increased to 12.75% when Mr. Velasquez assumed the obligation on or about October 4, 1983."
-Such an unqualified representation by Vicente that the rate had been increased supports an inference that the increase was validly agreed to and thus that Raymundo had Vicente's authority to sign the agreement on his behalf.
+Such an unqualified representation by Vicente that the rate had been so increased supports an inference that the increase was validly agreed to at the time of the assumption and thus that Raymundo had Vicente's authority to then sign the agreement on his behalf.
 Because this disclosure statement is some evidence of Raymundo's authority, we cannot say that there is no evidence to support the jury's finding that Raymundo was acting as attorney in fact for Vicente in signing the agreement.
 Therefore, we overrule Vicente's challenge to the sufficiency of the evidence to support this finding.